dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

   - Then access property values of new object and add to DOM elements

 #### Sending and Receiving Synchronous Requests and Responses
-- Synchronous request - Stops the processing of the JavaScript code until a response returned from the server
+- Synchronous request
+  - Stops the processing of the JavaScript code until a response returned from the server
   - Check ```XMLHttpRequest``` object’s ```status``` property value
     - Ensure response received successfully
-- Synchronous responses - Easier to handle; drawback is that script will not continue processing until the response is received
+- Synchronous responses
+  - Easier to handle; drawback is that script will not continue processing until the response is received
+#### Sending and Receiving Asynchronous Requests and Responses
-- Asynchronous request - Allows JavaScript to continue processing while it waits for a server response
+- Asynchronous request
+  - Allows JavaScript to continue processing while it waits for a server response
 - Create an asynchronous request
   - Pass a value of ```true``` as the third argument of the ```open()``` method, or omit the argument altogether
 - Receive a response - Use the ```XMLHttpRequest``` object’s ```readyState``` property and ```onreadystatechange``` event